Thirumalai-97/quantum-club-iitj/content/fallfest/index.md

           - There will be live Quantum Hackathon along with closing ceremony.

         - **Schedule:**
-          - First 3 weeks of October.
+          - Starts from October 2, 2024.
-          - 11AM every weekend.
+          - Check Schedule for more details..

         - **Register here:**  [Google form](https://forms.gle/Xd1Lbb2fVgsExmRU9)
           - It is mandatory to fill the Google form for registration.